 Every Christian had better take real stock of how he builds!

-Two key verses explain how God uses “fire” to temper or purge those in whom He is building His character.
-They speak of the time of Christ’s Return, when all people will learn the truth of God’s Word.
-He states that He will have to bring them “through the fire, and refine them as silver is refined, and will try them as gold is tried: they shall call on My Name, and I will hear them: I will say, It is My people: and they shall say, the Lord is my God” (Zech.
+Various verses explain how God uses “fire” to temper or purge those in whom He is building His character.
+Speaking of a time when all people will learn the truth of God’s Word, He states that He will have to bring them “through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on My Name, and I will hear them: I will say, It is My people: and they shall say, the Lord is my God” (Zech.
 13:9).

-Malachi 3, describing Christ’s Second Coming, amplifies Zechariah: “…the Lord, whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in: behold, He shall come, says the Lord of hosts.
+Malachi 3 amplifies the concept of fire in Zechariah: “…the Lord, whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in: behold, He shall come, says the Lord of hosts.
 But who may abide the day of His coming?
 And who shall stand when He appears?
-For He is like a refiner’s fire, and like fullers’ soap: And He shall sit as a refiner and purifier of silver: and He shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness” (vs. 1-3).
+For He is like a refiner’s fire , and like fullers’ soap: And He shall sit as a refiner and purifier of silver: and He shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness” (vs. 1-3).

-Notice that it is the fire of trials (I Pet.
+Also notice that it is the fire of trials (I Pet.
 4:12) that brings the pure quality of gold and silver in one’s character.
-Verse 2 above actually states that Christ Himself is the “refiner’s fire” and all those who have built upon wood, hay and stubble will see it burned up.
+Verse 2 above actually states that Christ Himself is the “refiner’s fire” and all those being referred to in the account who have built upon wood, hay and stubble will see that part of their character burned up.
 Yes, some may barely enter the kingdom of God and will receive a very small reward for the little bit of precious metal or jewels that they allowed God to build into their character.
 It will be by His gift of grace that they are saved.
 But because they have done little, they will receive little in reward—position, office, rank, status and glory in the soon-coming, world-ruling government of God.
 Though they will be there, they will be given authority over few cities.

 Christ asks the professing Christian, “Why call you Me Lord, Lord, and DO not the things which I say?”
 Those who choose to do the things that Christ says to do in this life will ultimately be rewarded according to their works in the next life.
 That is God’s sure promise from Scripture.
 Nothing can alter it!